 Step 1: Dry your mushrooms to a cracker dry moisture content using a food dehydrator.
 Then grind them to a fine powder with a coffee grinder.

-Step 2: Measure each dose with a scale that measures to the hundredth of a gram, i.e. 0.01g or measure the total weight of your dried mushroom powder.
+Step 2: Measure each dose with a scale that measures to the hundredth of a gram (0.01g).

-Step 3: Distribute the dried mushroom powder into a capsules dispenser so that your dosage per capsule fits into the microdose parameters mentioned above.
-If you do not have a capsule maker, you will need to measure each dosage individually.
-Remember to “zero” your scale with an empty capsule on the scale so the weight of the capsule is not included in your measurement.
+Step 3: Distribute the dried mushroom powder into a capsule dispenser so that your dosage per capsule fits into the microdose parameters mentioned above.

-Well, the best way to start is by understanding the two most popular schedules created by Fadiman and mycologist Paul Stamets:
+The two most popular schedules, created by Fadiman and mycologist Paul Stamets:

 Day 1: Microdose